-Religious festival Navratri is a famous and sacred festival of nine nights for Hindu community in India.
-It is the nine days festival dedicated to Goddess Shakti.
-The Goddess Shakti has 3 forms those are Durga, Laxmi and Saraswati.
+Religious festival Navratri is a famous and sacred festival of nine nights for the people of Hindu communities in India.
+This is nine days festival dedicated to Goddess Shakti.
+The Goddess Shakti has three forms those are Durga, Laxmi and Saraswati.
 These Goddess are worshipped during the nine auspicious nights of Navratri festival with great fervor and happiness in all over the India.
 The Navratri festival may be held for a day less or a day more depending on the calendar.

-It is celebrated twice in a year i.e. in “Chaitra Navratri” (Basant Navratri or Vasant Navratri) and “Sharad Navratri” or Maha Navratri.
-This festival marks the beginning of Vasant ritu (spring season) in Chaitra month of Hindu calendar.
+This festival is celebrated twice in a year i.e. as “Chaitra Navratri” (Basant Navratri or Vasant Navratri) and “Sharad Navratri” or Maha Navratri in different parts of India.
+Navratri Festival marks the beginning of Vasant ritu (spring season) in the Chaitra month of Hindu calendar.
 In the same year, second time it is celebrated in Sharad ritu (Winter Season) so it is also called “Sharad Navratri “.
-Generally Chaitra Navratri falls in English months of “March-April” and Sharad Navratri in October-November.
+Generally, Chaitra Navratri falls in English months of “March-April” and Sharad Navratri in September-October.

 Navratri festival starts with the Ghatasthapana Puja on the first day of navratri festival.
+Ghat Sthapana Puja is an important rituals for the devotees, in which they invoke the Goddess Shakti and perform the Kalash Sthapana ritual.
 Many devotees observe fasting during this religious Navratri festival and end their fast on Ashtami (the eighth day of navratri festival) or on Navami (the ninth day of navratri festival).
 Before breaking the fast devotees perform Kanya Puja or Kanjaks.
-In Kanjak people worship nine little girls symbolically represent the nine forms of Goddess Durga.
+In kanjak, people worship nine little girls symbolically represent the nine forms of Goddess Durga.

 This festival is celebrated in a different manner in all over the India and worldwide.
 In West Bengal and Gujarat, Navratri is one of the most famous festivals of the year.
 After Durga Puja people perform and enjoy Dandiya and Garba Rass dance in groups.
+During Chaitra Navratri, on the ninth day Ram Navami festival is celebrated.
 In Sharad Navratri, after nine days of Navratri, another festival “Dussehera” also known as Vijayadashami is celebrated with great enthusiasm by the people because this day signifies the victory of Good over Evil (Lord Rama killed demon Ravana).

 Another legend of Navratri is Lord Ram who wanted to get the blessings of Goddess Durga (Goddess Shakti) before beginning the war with Ravana so he worshipped nine aspects of Goddess Durga for nine days to collect the strength and power.